sgpinkus/audio-trap/docs/qt-audio.md

     void	setQuality(QMultimedia::EncodingQuality quality)
     void	setSampleRate(int rate)

 QAudioRecorder extends QMediaRecorder and ~all the functionality is in the base class.
-QAudioRecorder only provides wasy to set and enumerate the audio devices.
+QAudioRecorder only provides ways to set and enumerate the audio devices.
 QMediaRecorder provides the necessary methods to enumerate supported codecs, rates etc:

     QStringList 	supportedAudioCodecs() const
     QList<int> 	  supportedAudioSampleRates(const QAudioEncoderSettings &settings = QAudioEncoderSettings(), bool *continuous = Q_NULLPTR) const
     QStringList 	supportedContainers() const

-The model of QAudio|MediaRecorder is:
+The workflow model of QAudio|MediaRecorder is:

     record,stop,pause

-Can't actually access the bytes so not useful for me..
+Can't actually access the bytes so not useful for me ...
+Grrr.

 **QAudioProbe**
 Can be used to listen in on any QMediaRecorder, or QMediaObject and receive buffers (roughly) as they are pushed into the given object.
-But it only works when data is being recorded or generated.
+But it *only works when data is being recorded or generated*.

     audioProbe = new QAudioProbe(this);
     audioProbe->setSource(audioRecorder